CEOs take familiar, frustrating path to Washington on budget woes

 “Saying we’ll blow up the credit rating is not responsible,” Blankfein said on Wednesday on a panel of the Clinton Global Initiative in New York.

+NYSE Euronext CEO Duncan Niederauer, however, said markets have so far taken little notice of the debt ceiling debate.

+Niederauer said that anxiety over a potential government shutdown is “the only thing that’s stopping the U.S. economy from really being unleashed in a positive way.”

-The last close-call on a government shutdown in December 2012 and early 2013 dealt a blow to small-business confidence, hurting lending and job growth, said Richard Hunt, head of the Consumer Bankers Association.
+The last close-call on a government shutdown in December 2012 and early 2013 dealt a blow to small-business confidence, hurting lending and job growth, said Richard Hunt, head of a trade group called the Consumer Bankers Association.

 Hunt told reporters on Wednesday that experienced lawmakers understand the implications of shutting down the government, but some newer members do not seem to realize how wide-ranging the effects could be.